Tactical Decision Making for Autonomous Trucks by Deep Reinforcement Learning with Total Cost of Operation Based Reward: Tactical Decision Making with Reinforcement Learning

 \subsection{Curriculum Reinforcement Learning}

-Curriculum learning is a training strategy where the model is gradually exposed to increasingly complex tasks or difficult examples over time.
+Curriculum Reinforcement Learning (CRL) is a training strategy where the model is gradually exposed to increasingly complex tasks or difficult examples over time.
 This approach is based on the intuition that starting with simpler tasks allows the model to build foundational knowledge and gradually progress to more challenging tasks, which can help improve learning efficiency.
-We combine curriculum learning with RL in the new system architecture and investigate its effectiveness in training the RL agent with the complex reward function based on TCOP.
-Here, the curriculum for training the RL agent is designed as follows: